 LIGHTBULB MOMENTS THAT SHOW THE WAY: PERSONAL INSIGHTS IN ACTION

-The 2015 Accounting MOVE Project is underway, with results to be announced in May and June 2015.
-You can still be included in the project if you register your firm today.
+The 2015 Accounting MOVE Project is nearly completed, with results to be announced in May and June 2015.
 Complete details about MOVE 2015 are here!

 MOVE recognizes programs and firm cultures that actually work…like Forum W at Moss Adams, as showcased in this profile of Star Fischer that ran in the Nov.
 20, 2014 edition of the Wall St. Journal.